 In addition to the office’s built work, SPAN continues to work on speculative development projects and pursue competitions.
-SPAN coordinated a traveling studio focused on issues of reconstruction between the New Jersey School of Architecture and the schools of Architecture at Poznan and Warsaw Universities, comparing the building site of the WTC with post-war sites in Berlin, Warsaw and Poznan.
+SPAN coordinated a traveling studio focused on issues of reconstruction between the New Jersey School of Architecture and the schools of Architecture at Poznan and Warsaw Universities comparing the building site of the WTC with post-war sites in Berlin, Warsaw and Poznan.
 SPAN currently teaches the integrated building design seminar and laboratory at Princeton University.
-SPAN participates on numerous panels, including “One Platform, One Solution” discussing the nature of technology in design and production, and we sat on the jury for the 2008 and 2009 Designing Brooklyn awards as well as for the AIA DC Un-built Projects Awards.
-SPAN has lectured at the NJIT School of Architecture (“Creative Generalism”), and was selected as one of five national firms to participate in the Friends of Hudson Square Design Charrette Workshop & Exhibition.
-SPAN chairs the Friends Committee for the Design Trust for Public Space and is on the Development Committee for the Architectural League of NY, and is on both the Development and Program Committees for OHNY.
+SPAN participates on numerous panels.
+They participated in “One Platform, One Solution” discussing the nature of technology on design and production, and were a juror for the 2008 and 2009 “Designing Brooklyn” awards as well as for the AIA DC Un-built Projects Awards.
+SPAN has lectured at the NJ School of Architecture (“Creative Generalism”).
+They were selected as one of five national firms to participate in the “Friends of Hudson Square Design Charrette Workshop & Exhibition”.
+SPAN chaired the “Friends Committee” for the Design Trust for Public Space, is on the Development Committee for the Architectural League of NY, and is on both the Development and Program Committees for OHNY.

 New York, NY, US